Select a language:

 For questions, please contact Resource Specialist Emma Arago at emma.arago@ocparks.com or call (657) 692-5401.

 Join OC Parks staff and volunteers for our monthly program where art meets ecology!
-Come explore the natural world through the lens of creativity by crafting watercolors from native plants.
+Come explore the natural world through the lens of creativity by creating your own mosaic trinket tray.

 All program materials will be provided.
-Please wear closed-toe shoes and clothes that you don’t mind getting paint or dyes on.
+Please wear closed-toe shoes and clothes you don’t mind getting dirty.
+This program is designed for ages 14 and older.

 The program and parking are free.